Academic Advising transcript

 Instructors should familiarize themselves with the federal privacy rules by reading "Federal Educational Rights and Privacy Act (FERPA) – Faculty/Staff Guidelines".

-Although the college has deemed these items to be "Directory Information," faculty and staff should not generally release a student’s telephone number or address without the student’s written authorization.
+Although the college has deemed these items to be "Directory Information," faculty and staff will avoid releasing a student’s telephone number or address without the student’s written authorization.
 A student may formally request that Virginia Western not release educational information on their behalf.
 This request must be submitted to the Registrar, in writing.
 When this request is made, a notification will be flagged in the VWCC Student Information System, and every reasonable effort will be made to safeguard the confidentiality of such information.
 In addition, once this request has been made, the student will not be allowed to request an official or unofficial transcript via the web in the college’s student information system.
 Rather, the student will be required to submit written authorization, with proof of identity, to the Records Office prior to releasing a transcript.
 In addition, the college will not respond to calls from potential employers to verify enrollment for students who have made this request without the student’s written authorization.

 Faculty members should not release information to third party persons outside the college (such as parents or employers) without prior, written approval from the student.
 All requests for student information should be referred to the Records Office.
 For example, if a parent requests information about a minor student who is their dependent, the determination and possible release of information should be handled/determined by the Records Office.